alwaysdata/documentation/advanced/migrations/vps-and-dedicated-migrations/required-migrations-process/index.en.md

 These migrations are done in four hands with the [support](https://admin.alwaysdata.com/support/).

 ## Step 1 - Accounts preparation
-The customer prepares the migrations for all accounts following the recommendations of the documentation page (like in public Cloud).
+The customer prepares the migrations for all accounts following the recommendations of the documentation page (like in Public Cloud).
 It is possible to go back to correct problematic behaviors.

 *Tests servers are available for databases.*